OpenGenus/password-generator-using-React/README.md

 Password generator using React and Vite

 Resources:

 1. Adding Bootstrap to this project in different ways

-Using Bootstrap with React\_ Tutorial with examples - LogRocket Blog.mhtml https://blog.logrocket.com/using-bootstrap-react-tutorial-examples/
+Using Bootstrap with React - Tutorial with examples - LogRocket Blog.mhtml https://blog.logrocket.com/using-bootstrap-react-tutorial-examples/